Tell PETSc to ignore harmless system signals and let Python handle them

 5 Rerun analysis in Scanpy

 Redo clustering and umap using the basic Scanpy pipeline.
-Use the provided “X_harmony_Phase” dimensionality reduction as the staring point.
+Use the provided “X_harmony_Phase” dimensionality reduction as the starting point.

 # first, store the old umap with a new name so it is not overwritten